China:10 Amazing Places (including Travel Tips)

 From Beijing, tour groups organized to spend a half-day or the whole day walking a section of the Great Wall of China.

-For our tour group, we walked the Mutianyu Great Wall of China section.
-And most of it was deserted so at times we were the only two people to be seen.
+We walked the Mutianyu Great Wall of China section with our tour group.
+And most of it was deserted, so at times, we were the only two people to be seen.

-The Great Wall is often referred to as the backbone of a dinosaur, as it traverses the ridge.
-Once you start walking the wall between some of the Towers you soon realize how steep it is with its narrow steps.
+The Great Wall is often referred to as the backbone of a dinosaur as it traverses the ridge.
+Once you start walking the wall between some of the towers, you soon realize how steep they are with their narrow steps.

-The bonus for your exertion, the views are phenomenal.
+The bonus for your exertion is the views are phenomenal.

 Related Post: Walking Two Different Sections of the Great China Wall